libavg/libavg/sphinxdoc/player.rst

             Returns the current hardware video refresh rate in number of refreshes per second.

+        .. py:method:: isCursorShown()

+            Returns :py:const:`True` if the mouse cursor is visible.

+        .. py:method:: isFullscreen()

+            Returns :py:const:`True` if the player is running in fullscreen mode.

         .. py:method:: isMultitouchAvailable() -> bool

             Returns :py:const:`True` if a multitouch device has been configured and is